bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

      + why bother?
      + We might as well all be using the Apache license.

-+ An unenforced copyleft is the functional equivalent to a permissive license.
++ An unenforced copyleft is the functional equivalent to a non-copyleft license.

 <hr/>